PoisotLab/ms_network_prediction/manuscript.md

 sensing would suggest that with time this would become less of a hindrance [@Makiola2020KeyQue].

 Ecosystems are a quintessential complex-adaptive-system [].
+In
-In figure +@fig:everything_is_connected, we see the myriad of ways in which processes at different spatial, temporal, and organizational scales influence and respond to one another.
+@fig:everything_is_connected, we see the myriad of ways in which processes at different spatial, temporal, and organizational scales influence and respond to one another.
 Understanding how the product of these different processes drive the properties